 - Dot the salmon with butter and squeeze over the 1/2 lemon.
 Place under the broiler and cook for 8–12 minutes, depending on thickness, until the salmon flakes easily and reaches your preferred doneness (FDA recommends 145°F; many cooks prefer 125–130°F for medium).
 If your salmon is extra thick and the top is browning too quickly, reduce the oven to 400°F to finish cooking until done.

-- While the salmon is cooking, making the cilantro crema.
+- While the salmon is cooking, make the cilantro crema.
 Add sour cream, cilantro, jalapeño slice, lime juice, and a pinch of salt to a blender or food processor.
 Blend until smooth, thinning with water if needed.
 Refrigerate until ready to serve.

 - Let the salmon rest for 5 minutes.
 Serve on a bed of rice and spoon peach salsa over the top, drizzle with cilantro crema, and garnish with fresh cilantro or lime wedges.